keybase/book-content/02-chat/identity.md

+{# Note: I forgot to include the 01 prefix before identity and can't figure out how to update it. #}

 ## [Identity]
 You can chat with someone you know on the internet by searching for a social identity: Twitter, Facebook, GitHub, Reddit, or Hacker News.
 Or, you chat with someone you know IRL by searching for their email or phone number.